paypal/squbs/docs/streamingpipeline.md

-#Streaming Request/Response Pipeline
+#Request/Response Pipeline

 ### Overview

 We often need to have common infrastructure functionality or organizational standards across different services/clients.
 Such infrastructure includes, but is not limited, to logging, metrics collection, request tracing, authentication/authorization, tracking, cookie management, A/B testing, etc.

 As squbs promotes separation of concerns, such logic would belong to infrastructure and not service/client implementation.
-The squbs streaming pipeline allows infrastructure to provide components installed into a service/client without service/client owner having to worry about such aspects.
+The squbs pipeline allows infrastructure to provide components installed into a service/client without service/client owner having to worry about such aspects.

-Generally speaking, a squbs streaming pipeline is a Bidi Flow acting as a bridge in between:
+Generally speaking, a squbs pipeline is a Bidi Flow acting as a bridge in between:

   * the Akka HTTP layer and the squbs service:
     * All request messages sent from Akka Http to squbs service will go thru the pipeline